New-Construction Buyer's Guide

 New construction is a great option in much of the Valley, but the builder's sales agent works for the builder.
 You want someone in your corner, and it usually costs you nothing.

-Bring your own representation
+Bring your own representation -- on the FIRST visit

 What to watch on a new build